 When will Eternal Eden be released?

 I honestly don’t have the slightest idea.
 The game has no set release date as for now and heaven only knows when the game will be in your hands.

-Next December will mark the 10th anniversary of EE.
+Next December will mark the 10th anniversary of Eternal Eden.
 That would be extraordinary to celebrate this occasion in one way or another, but let’s not hold our breaths on that one and just see how things pan out.

 I won’t argue the game is vaporware until then.

 The dark side of a big game development like Eternal Eden is that it’s not easy to show as much as I’d want to.
 There are various reasons.
 One of them is that most under-the-hood tasks won’t captivate followers.
 For example, I’ve spent two years on the trot working on the game engine, day after day.
 From a follower’s perspective, it probably means 0% progress, but from mine is a gargantuan feat that could be described as a whole bunch of muted ninja steps forward.